ThyWoof/UMM-MAC-PathFinderKingMaker/README.md

 # Instructions

+## GOG

-1. Create a folder /Applications/Mods.
+1. Create a folder */Applications/Mods*.
 This is where you will have to manually unzip any mod you are considering to use.

 2. Backup */Applications/Pathfinder Kingmaker/Contents/Resources/Data/Managed/UnityEngine.UIModule.dll*.

 3. Download ZIP file from this repo and copy extracted contents into */Applications/Pathfinder Kingmaker/Contents/Resources/Data/Managed*.

+## Steam

+1. Create a folder */Users//Library/Application Support/Steam/steamapps/common/Pathfinder Kingmaker/Mods*.
+This is where you will have to manually unzip any mod you are considering to use.

+2. Backup */Applications/Pathfinder Kingmaker/Contents/Resources/Data/Managed/UnityEngine.UIModule.dll*.

+3. Download ZIP file from this repo and copy extracted contents into */Users//Library/Application Support/Steam/steamapps/common/Pathfinder Kingmaker/Kingmaker.app/Contents/Resources/Data/Managed*

 TESTED WITH Pathfinder:Kingmaker 2.0.8 only.